Assessing the capacity of seagrass meadows in the Solent (UK) for blue carbon sequestration

 When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our 'How to Apply' page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code BIOL4751020 when applying.
+If you want to be considered for this self-funded PhD opportunity you must quote project code BIOL4751020 when applying.